AR-js-org/AR.js-Docs/docs/marker-based.md

 # Marker Based

-Markers are of three, different types:
+Markers can be of three, different types:

 - Hiro
 - Barcode